Emergency Dentistry – Bakersfield, CA

 Why Choose Dominic Carlson, DDS for Emergency Dentistry?

 - Same-Day Emergency Appointments

 - We Accept Dental Insurance

 - Sedation Dentistry Available

 How to Handle Common Dental Emergencies

-The first step you should always take if you have a dental emergency on your hands is to call our office so we can schedule an appointment for as soon as possible.
+The first step you should always take if you have a dental emergency on your hands is to call our dental office so we can schedule an appointment for as soon as possible.
 We’ll also provide you with over-the-phone first-aid guidance to make sure that your smile doesn’t sustain any additional damage.
-As you’re making your way to our office, you can follow the steps and tips below to make you more comfortable and prepare you for your appointment with us.
+As you’re making your way to our dental office, you can follow the steps and tips below to make you more comfortable and prepare you for your appointment with us.

 Toothaches are often a sign of infections within the tooth.
 To ease the pain, you can take an over-the-counter pain medication like ibuprofen.
 You can also place a cold compress on the outside of your mouth for 10 minutes on, 10 minutes off, for up to an hour.
 This will reduce any swelling and also help ease discomfort.

 If you’re able to locate the broken-off portion of your tooth, pick it up, rinse it off, and bring it to your appointment.
 If the damage has created a jagged or sharp edge, you can place a piece of orthodontic wax over the area to keep it from damaging the inside of your cheeks or lip.

 Time is of the essence, so be sure to quickly retrieve your knocked-out tooth and handle it exclusively by the biting surface.
 Rinse it under a cool stream of water and store it in a sealable container of milk or salt water to keep it viable.
 Remember to bring your tooth to your appointment.